A Guide to Hot Start, Arc Force, and Anti Stick in Stick Welding

 Hot start helps when you weld with rods that are hard to start, such as the low-hydrogen E7018 rod.

-When rods are left unprotected, and the flux is affected by the air’s moisture.
+When rods are left unprotected, the flux is affected by the air’s moisture.
 When the flux has excess moisture, it is slightly harder to strike the arc.
 Moisture contamination is more critical with low-hydrogen rods, especially if they weren’t stored in a welding rod oven.

 How to use hot start?